A Structural Criterion for the Applicability of Algebraic Phase Theory: Forced Phase-Theoretic Structure

 preserving phase interaction and the defect filtration.
 By Phase Duality, the nondegenerate pairing

 separates elements of $\mathcal P$, so the action of $g_\#$ is completely determined by its induced action on dual phase labels.
 Equivalently, admissible evolution factors through the induced action

 The phase pairing therefore induces a canonical and functorial partition of the phase carrier, uniquely determined by response to dual phase labels.
-Thus all admissible evolution is encoded by symmetry action on phase data, and no additional dynamical degrees of freedom exist beyond those determined by the phase structure.
+Thus admissible evolution is governed at the phase-theoretic level by symmetry action on phase data, with the resulting dynamics constrained by the underlying phase structure.

 \emph{Collapse of equivalence.} By Finite Termination, the defect-induced filtration

 stabilises after finite depth.
 In particular, every phase element has bounded defect degree, and no infinite defect propagation is possible.